 Yours are the hands through which he blesses all the world.

 Yours are the hands, yours are the feet, yours are the eyes, you are his body.

 Christ has no body now on earth but yours.

 May the words of Jesus encourage you to know God’s love and power within you.
 May you live out God’s purpose in the world as you step into the ultimate person God created you to be.

 Living a Spirit-filled life means exuding the gifts of the Spirit which are love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.
 You can experience these gifts by spending time in God’s presence through meditation.
 Be Still is a great resource to help.

 Want encouragement on your spiritual path?
-Join The Guided Life.
+Join me in living life with Joy and Flow.
 It’s free.
-I’ll share stories, encouragement, and other resources to help you live a life guided by God.
+I’ll share stories, encouragement, and other resources to help you live a life guided by God with joy and flow.

 Thank you to Richard Havenga for allowing me to use his beautiful nature photographs.
 You can see more at http://walkwithfathernature.blogspot.com/.